Repeat after me:

 " I. AM.
 NOT.
 A. CALORIE.
 CALCULATOR."

-While your gym trainer says you must count calories, there are better ways to lose weight without obsessing over calories or your weight.
+While your gym trainer says you absolutely must count calories, there are much better ways to lose weight without obsessing over calories or your weight.

 If there is one rule for a happy life, it's this: